 Transform With A Proven Practice

 At PayPal, we proposed, evaluated, and prioritized rocks and used this information to create engineering budgets and headcounts annually.
 As the pace of change accelerated, we increased our product planning to a quarterly practice during our agile transformation.
-Ultimately, we rolled out product portfolio management connecting annual vision and goals with quarterly milestones and adjusting the portfolio allocation responsively.
+Ultimately, we rolled out the product portfolio management framework, connecting annual vision and goals with quarterly milestones and adjusting the portfolio allocation responsively.
 This practice allowed rapid product innovation while ensuring the continued improvements of existing product experience and growth.